Pahan-Madusha/hackerrank-solutions/README.md

-# Solutions for hackerrank prolems
+# Repository for my solutions for coding problems in hackerrank.com